1. What to do in guarantee case?

 10. Can I have 10% tolerance on the filament voltage?

-There is general misconception, if a parameter has no tolerance specified, you can take 10%.
+There is general misconception, if a parameter has no tolerance specified, one can take 10%.
 If you have too high filament voltage, this will shorten the tube lifetime.
 Reason is a very delicate balance, where the filament active layer is evaporating on the one hand, and regenerated from the inside at the same time.
 This balance is indeed very delicate, and it works best at the correct voltage.
 As a rule of thumb, lifetime is reduced 3%, for each percent the filament voltage is too high.
 If we take the 2A3 tube as example, it is made for 2.5 Volts.
 At 2.8 Volts, you are at +12%.
 Then 12x 3% = 36%.
 So lifetime is reduced by appr 1/3.
 This is so for all tubes, also NOS or Chinese.

 If you are above +15% another failure mechanism occurs, which is re-crystallization of the filament, much faster than normal.
 The wire will get brittle, and can no longer withstand the spring tension.
 Eventually this will lead to filament breakage.